• Skip to primary navigation

 Best Used For:

 You can use this option by selecting Cycle 6.
-You will be able to choose between three different Colour Care programmes: Colours, Darks, and Whites.
+You will be able to choose between three different Colour Care programs: Colours, Darks, and Whites.

 Benefits/Drawbacks:

-These programmes are specifically designed for optimally preserving colour intensity and the brilliance of your white garments.
+These programmes are specifically designed to optimally preserve colour intensity and the brilliance of your white garments.
 The Colour Care programmes will maintain the colours of your clothes for longer over time.

 Steam Hygiene